Dance For All People

-The Dance For All People comes from a tradition of the Great Basin/Plateau peoples that has been revitalized by Native people to perpetuate the healing and renewal of Mother Earth and all her beings.
-The Dance is about each person taking personal responsibility to make this mission of healing and renewal a part of their daily lives.
-Through the vessel of the Dance, we focus our hearts, minds, and prayers on the transformation of our inner beings based on the premise that we must become in our inner lives what we intend to create in the outer world.
+The Dance For All People comes out of a tradition of the Great Basin/Plateau peoples that has been revitalized by Native Americans to perpetuate the healing and renewal of Mother Earth and all her beings in a traditional way.
+The Dance is described as follows:“It is about each person in the community taking personal responsibility to make this mission of healing and renewal a part of their daily lives.
+Through the vessel of the Dance, the community focuses hearts, minds, and prayers on the transformation of our inner beings based on the premise that we must become in our inner lives what we intend to create in the outer world.